hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 #### 2.6.7.1 Creating Shared Secret Signatures

 To create a signature you need a Tenant Id and Access Key.
-You can see your Tenand Id and Access Keys by accessing the API Keys section of the HP Cloud Management Console.
+You can see your Tenant Id and Access Keys by accessing the API Keys section of the HP Cloud Management Console.
 You may create additional Access Keys.
 You may also delete Access Keys.
 This can be used if you suspect that an Access Key has been compromised.
 When you delete an Access Key, signature based authentication requests that were signed using the deleted Access Key will fail.

 An Access Key has two parts – an Access Key ID and a Secret Key.
 As you can see below, the Access Key ID appears in the Authorization header.
 However, the Secret Key does not.
 Obviously, you should only reveal the Secret Key to trusted parties.